Notice of Pre-AIA or AIA Status

 receiving, by the configuration manager, an instruction to change a configuration in the one or more neighboring cells ([0049]: the UE 10 transmits a Tracking Area Update message (this is referred to as "white list update request") including a cell ID of the CSG cell selected by the user.
 [0058]: The manual selection executing unit 16 displays neighboring CSG cells on a display to cause the user to select the desired CSG cell, and if the selected CSG cell is not in the white list, the manual selection executing unit 16 notifies the white list update request generating/transmitting unit 17 of nonexistence of the selected CSG cell in the white list.
 The white list update request generating/transmitting unit 17 generates the white list update request by including the cell ID of the CSG cell selected by the user into the Tracking Area Update message).

-However, Matsuo does not disclose wherein the instruction to change the configuration is an instruction to change a value of a parameter of a neighboring cell included in a list of neighboring cells displayed by the GUI.
+However, Matsuo does not disclose wherein the instruction to change the configuration is an instruction to change a value of a parameter of a neighboring cell included in a list of neighboring cells displayed by the GUI, the parameter being a handover allowed parameter.

-Therefore, it would have been obvious before the effective filed date of the claimed invention to a person having ordinary skill in the art to modify Matsuo to comprise “wherein the instruction to change the configuration is an instruction to change a value of a parameter of a neighboring cell included in a list of neighboring cells displayed by the GUI” taught by Hariharan.
+Therefore, it would have been obvious before the effective filed date of the claimed invention to a person having ordinary skill in the art to modify Matsuo to comprise “wherein the instruction to change the configuration is an instruction to change a value of a parameter of a neighboring cell included in a list of neighboring cells displayed by the GUI, the parameter being a handover allowed parameter” taught by Lei.

-One of ordinary skilled in the art would have been motivated because it would have enabled the administrator to select a button to deploy the new parameters for neighboring cells (Hariharan, [0027]).
+One of ordinary skilled in the art would have been motivated because it would have enabled for managing dual connectivity with dynamic anchor cell selection (Lei, [0001]).

 Regarding claims 8 and 15; the claims are interpreted and rejected for the same reason as set forth in claim 1.